“We claimed 120 mph (for the XK 120), a speed unheard of for a production car in those days.” – William Heynes, Chief Engineer, Jaguar Cars.

 Under the bonnet one can find the beautiful original and unrestored 3.4-liter XK engine which is also a desirable ‘Special Equipment’ model with C-Type–style cylinder head.
 In 2018 the current owner carried out the rebuilt of the engine as well as a fully restoration of the underneath of the Jaguar.
 He also installed new wiring.

-The paint is old but very beautiful even as the chrome.
+The paint is old but very beautiful with an amazing patina even as the chrome.

 Doorfittings are very nice as well.